ltegman/url-shortening-server/README.md

 with `0` and increments though 0 - 9, a-z, and A-Z, adding characters as necessary.

-The project uses ES6 features so it may be necessary to use Node 4.2 or above.
+The project uses ES6 features so it may be necessary to use Node 4.0 or above.

 ## Get it Running

-+   Have mongo running and in the mongo shell `use urls` to create the db.
-+   Then simply `npm install` and `npm run start`.
+Simply `npm install` and `npm run start`.

 ## API Usage

-Simply send the URL you want to shorten to `/set/:url` and you will get a JSON response with the shortened URL.
+Send the URL you want to shorten to `/set/:url` and you will get a JSON response with the shortened URL.
 Visiting this URL does a 302 redirect to the URL that was shortened.